PopulationAndCommunityOntology/pco/src/ontology/README-editors.md

 ## Imports

-All import modules are in the [imports/](imports/) folder.
+All import modules for release are in the [imports/](imports/) folder.

-There are two ways to include new classes in an import module

- 1. Reference an external ontology class in the edit ontology.
-In Protege: "add new entity", then paste in the PURL
- 2. Add to the imports/pco_terms.txt file

-After doing this, you can run

-`./run.sh make all_imports`
+Editors versions of the import files are at src/ontology/imports.

-to regenerate imports.
+We are currently using Robot to create imports.
+See https://github.com/PopulationAndCommunityOntology/pco/wiki/Making-imports

-Note: the pco_terms.txt file may include 'starter' classes seeded from the ontology starter kit.
-It is safe to remove these.

 ## Design patterns